Rupsa9647/MULTI_LINGUAL_CHATBOT/README.md

 Upload PDFs in the sidebar and click Process PDF(s).

-Select an active PDF from the processed list.

 Ask questions in the chat input box.

 The AI will retrieve relevant chunks, rerank them, and generate responses.

-Switch PDFs to chat with different documents.

 Previous sessions are displayed in the sidebar.